damlalper/my-portfolio/README.md

-  # Student Portfolio
+  # My Portfolio

-  This is a code bundle for Student Portfolio.
+  This is a code bundle for My Portfolio.
 The original project is available at https://www.figma.com/design/hkUQutPXNbA0NRfvQVNPbu/Student-Portfolio.

   ## Running the code